 - Hostname: Enter a host name for the device.
 A Z, a z, 0 9, and hyphen are the only characters allowed.
 Twenty characters maximum.
-This is reported by SNMP object 'system.sysName.0.'
-The host name is also reported as part of 'system.sysDescr.0.' - IMPORTANT NOTE: For the Fial NGM and Alcatel-Lucent TSM-8000 SNMP Masters, the Hostname must be FIAL-2311.
-Changing the Hostname is only available for other masters. - IP: Enter the IP address for this device.
-(See IP Address restrictions on page 42 for IP address restrictions).
+This is reported by SNMP object 'system.sysName.0.' - IMPORTANT NOTE: For firmware versions prior to v1.1.25, the Hostname must be set to FIAL-2311 for the Fial NGM and Alcatel-Lucent TSM-8000 SNMP Masters.
+Later firmware versions do not have this requirement.

+IP: Enter the IP address for this device.
+(See IP Address restrictions on page 43 for IP address restrictions).
 The entry is checked for a properly formed value.
 The default IP address for every SNMP Alarm Encoder is 192.168.1.200.
 At a minimum, you must change the last three digits of the IP Address for all subsequent boxes.
 (Example: 192.168.1.201).